google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 {# wf_published_on: 2016-12-02 #}
 {# wf_tags: performance,parallax,sticky,3d,style #}
 {# wf_featured_image: /web/updates/images/2016/12/performant-parallaxing/featured-image.jpg #}
+{# wf_featured_snippet: When used judiciously paralaxing can add of depth and subtlety to a web app. #}

 # Performant Parallaxing {: .page-title }

 {% include "web/_shared/contributors/paullewis.html" %}

 Love it or hate it, parallaxing is here to stay.
-When used judiciously it can add of depth and subtlety to a web app.
+When used judiciously it can add depth and subtlety to a web app.
 The problem, however, is that implementing parallaxing in a performant way can be challenging.
 In this article we’ll discuss a solution that is both performant and, just as importantly, works cross-browser.

 <img src="/web/updates/images/2016/12/performant-parallaxing/parallax.jpg">